johntrogan/defender-docs/CloudAppSecurityDocs/network-requirements.md

 Users are likely to be served from the closest region.
 For example, a user with a UK IP address is probably to be served by the UK West region.

-When there is a high load or outage, the user may be served from a different region.
+When there's a high load or outage, the user may be served from a different region.

 Configure your firewall for Conditional Access app control using the settings relevant to your environment.
 Microsoft Edge users benefit from in-browser protection.
 Access and session controls are applied in other browsers using a reverse proxy.